-In October 2009, Canada doubled its support to IFAD to $75 million over three years, as part of CIDA's increasing food security strategy.
-This contribution is an important component of the Prime Minister's announcement at the 2009 L'Aquila G-8 Summit to double Canada's investment in food security.
+In October 2009, Canada doubled its support to IFAD to $75 million over three years, as part of Canada's increasing food security strategy.
+This contribution is an important component of the Prime Minister's announcement at the 2009 L'Aquila G-8 Summit to double Canada's investment in global food security.
 Canada's renewed commitment to IFAD for 2013-2015 remains at $75 million.
 Canada and IFAD are also working together to reduce the impact of climate change on smallholder farmers.
-CIDA has contributed $19.9 million to IFAD's new multi-donor Adaptation for Smallholder Agriculture Programme.
+Canada has contributed $19.9 million to IFAD's new multi-donor Adaptation for Smallholder Agriculture Programme.

 Since 1978, IFAD has empowered more than 350 million people to grow more food, better manage their land and other natural resources, learn new skills, start small businesses, build strong organizations and gain a voice in the decisions that affect their lives.

-It is important that the 450 million small farms worldwide—on whom a third of the world's population depends—are adequately supported and equipped with products and services, especially knowledge and technology.
+It is important that the 450 million small farms worldwide—on which a third of the world's population depends—are adequately supported and equipped with products and services, especially knowledge and technology.
 Increasing the productivity and nutrition of smallholder farmers will result in increased incomes and health for their families and their communities.

-CIDA's work with IFAD focuses on three strategic objectives:
+Canada's international development work with IFAD focuses on three strategic objectives: